Ibaslogic/Ibaslogic/src/posts/2020-01-27-deploying-react-app-to-github-pages/deploying-react-app-to-github-pages.md

 featured: "./images/deploying-react-app-to-github-pages.png"
 tags:
   - react
-  - gh-pages
+  - github
 ---

+Now that you have your beautiful app, it's time to share it with the world.
+In this part, you will learn how to deploy your React application to GitHub pages and access it on the web.

 <PostSeriesLink
 label="This React tutorial is part 4 of 6 in the React for beginners series." datas={[
   {
     prefix: "Part 1",
     label: "React Tutorial: The Beginner's Guide to Learning React in 2020",
     url: "/react-tutorial-for-beginners/"
   },
   {
     prefix: "Part 2",
     label: "Getting Started with React Form and Event Handling",
     url: "/react-form-handling/"
   },
   {
     prefix: "Part 3",
     label: "How to Implement CSS in Reactjs App",
     url: "/css-in-reactjs-app/"
   },
   {
     prefix: "Part 5",
     label: "Making HTTP Request in React and understanding the lifecycle methods",
     url: "/react-http-request-and-lifecycle-methods/"
   },
   {
     prefix: "Part 6",
     label: "The Practical Guide to Learning Hooks for Beginners",
     url: "/react-hooks-tutorial/"
   },
 ]}
 />

-Now that you have your beautiful app, it's time to share it with the world.

-In this part, you will learn how to deploy your React application to GitHub pages and access it on the web.

-> GitHub Pages is a static hosting service that takes HTML, CSS and JavaScript files straight from a repository on GitHub, optionally runs the file through a build process and publishes a website/app.
+GitHub Pages is a static hosting service that takes HTML, CSS and JavaScript files straight from a repository on GitHub, optionally runs the file through a build process and publishes a website/app.

-To get started, you need to have a [GitHub account](https://github.com/ "GitHub account sign up").
+To get started, you [need a GitHub account](https://github.com/ "GitHub account sign up").
 Also, make sure you have Git installed on your machine.

 You can [download and install Git](https://git-scm.com/downloads "Git site") for your operating system and then, [set it up](https://www.atlassian.com/git/tutorials/install-git "Git installation guide").

 Once that’s done,

 You will need to move all your React code to your GitHub account.
 And this can be done in two phases.
 First, you will move your files to the local repository and then to the remote repository.

 Let’s get started.